braincore/ifft/README.md

 You can also use the `-q` flag to quit after the `-r` flag triggers have completed.
 This can be used to initiate a one-time build or clean without listening for changes afterwards.

+Another strategy is to omit the `if` condition which means it can only be triggered on start with the `-r` flag.

 ## Features